 Key IHT Exemptions

-There are several exemptions that can help reduce or eliminate IHT.
+Several exemptions can help reduce or eliminate IHT.
 Anything left to a spouse or civil partner is exempt, as long as they are domiciled in the UK.
 Gifts to registered charities are also exempt.
 Each tax year, you can give away up to £3,000 without IHT implications, and this can be carried forward for one year if unused.
 You can also give up to £250 per person per year to any number of people, provided they have not also received your annual exemption.
 Regular gifts made from surplus income, rather than capital, are exempt if they do not affect your standard of living.
-Good records should be kept to show these were made from income.
+Good records should be kept to show these were made from income, as HMRC may request evidence.

 Planning Strategies